kennytilton/flutter-mx/README.md

 * `cd flutter-mx`, or wherever you cloned it;
 * start a sim: `open -a Simulator`

-TIP: If you forget that step, the next command will run for ages and open a tab in your browser.
+TIP: If you forget the above step, the next command will run for ages and open a tab in your browser.
 Start over.

+Next, we build the app and start a "watch" to rebuild when the source changes, so this next command does not return.
+Use Control-C to kill the process when through exploring:

 * `clj -M -m cljd.build flutter`

-This ^^^ command does not return.
 After thirty seconds you should see these last lines of output:
 ```
 An Observatory debugger and profiler on iPhone 12 is available at: http://127.0.0.1:61081/v17dEYvUuuQ=/
 The Flutter DevTools debugger and profiler on iPhone 12 is available at: http://127.0.0.1:9100?uri=http://127.0.0.1:61081/v17dEYvUuuQ=/